 We call for a full and open debate in which all voices, especially the opposing voices, are heard.
 We ask that the constitution be restored, that human rights be respected again and that our democracies be given another chance.
 That way, we can all go back to having a drink in peace and quiet instead of worrying about our future.

 A free and open debate would be a nice alternative to these regrettable, yet necessary demonstrations.
 Hereby a warm appeal to our rulers.
-We do not ask that our demands be met, we only ask that they be discussed.
 Open the debate and we will all stay at home.
+But if the information the public receives remains a one-sided monopoly of “chosen experts” and governmental institutions, we can never build a stable democratic system.

 Dear people, we need to talk to each other again!